Fun Products to Make & Sell at Craft Shows

 I also love this DIY by The Makeup Dummy for unicorn macaroon bath bomb melts.

-You could also use unicorn inspired colors for your soap like A Beautiful Mess did in their gradient soap bar DIY, found here.
+You could also use unicorn-inspired colours for your soap like A Beautiful Mess did in their gradient soap bar DIY, found here.

 Shower Jellies